affan123-source/Assignment/README.md

 •	Ciphertext (multiple of 16 bytes)
 •	Remove Filler Bytes (0x2F)
 OMS uses byte 2F as padding/filler.
-Any trailing 0x2F bytes must be trimmed from the plaintext.
+Trim filler 0x2F bytes at the boundaries.
 •	Output the Plaintext
 Show in hex.
 Parsing of DIF/VIF can follow if required.